browserengineering/book/book/http.md

 [^23]: If this example causes Python to produce a `SyntaxError` pointing
     to the `end` on the last line, it is likely because you are running Python 2 instead of Python 3.
-These chapters assume Python 3.
+Make sure you are using Python 3.

 [^24]: The `end` argument tells Python not to print a newline after the
     character, which it otherwise would.